BankIDNorge/bankid-app-activation-spi/README.md

-# BankID app API
+# BankID app integration
-This repository contains developer resources for the BankID App API.
+This guide describes how to integrate the BankID App as an HA2 mechanism for a BankID issuing bank.

+The bank needs to open it's BankID RA for calls from Vipps, so that Vipps can connect the BankID App with a BankID.

-For information about API keys, product activation, etc see [Getting Started](https://github.com/vippsas/bankid-app-api/blob/master/bankid-app-getting-started.md)
+For information about API keys, product activation, etc see [Getting Started](https://github.com/vippsas/bankid-app-api/blob/master/bankid-app-getting-started.md).

 For API documentation and development guidelines please see our [BankID app API guide](https://github.com/vippsas/bankid-app-api/blob/master/bankid-app-api.md).